Meditation for January 20th

 instead of posting vague or specific posts on Facebook,

-about a certain kind of person attacking your kind of person.
+about a particular kind of person attacking your type of person.

 The Only God that Really Exists,